wangweichuan/ige/readme.md

 You may use the IGE for non-commercial, educational or hobbyist purposes for free subject to the terms and conditions set forth below.

-Premium licenses can be obtained from the official website: http://www.isogenicengine.com from only ~$20 (£13.99)
+Premium licenses can be obtained from the official website: http://www.isogenicengine.com

 ### Terms & Conditions
 If you wish to create a game that utilises the IGE and generates income from any source connected to the game via online